-The 2015/16 Thought For Food Challenge calls on the world’s best and brightest university students to form teams and develop breakthrough projects that address the global challenge of feeding 9 billion people by 2050.
+The Thought For Food Challenge calls on the world’s best and brightest university students to form teams and develop breakthrough solutions that address the global challenge of feeding 9+ billion people by the year 2050.

-Sign-up by December 1st to participate in the TFF Challenge (At least one team member must be registered by this date.)
+Register by October 31, 2016 to participate in the 2016/17 TFF Challenge.
+At least one member of your team must be signed up by this date.

 2. Form your team

-Create a team of 3-5 university students and add them to your team page, and that you each fill out your profile.
+Create a team of 3-5 university students.
+Make sure to add them to your team page, and that you each fill out your profile.

 4. Submit your pitch!

 Submit your team’s Pitch by January 8, 2017, no later than 11:59pm PST.
 Pitch’s include 2 videos and several short text answers.

 Ten Finalist Teams will be selected by the Round 1 Judges to move on to the TFF Startup Bootcamp.
 Judges will review Team Pitch submissions to make their decision.

 The TFF Startup Bootcamp, valued at $10,000, will help all Finalist Teams further develop their project, and launch a social enterprise.
 Finalists will work with mentors from around the world, and the Bootcamp culminates with a week long, in-person training session.